sanjirhabib/cproxy/README.md

 # cproxy
 Socks 4 and 5 proxy server in C using epoll().

+# Featrures
-Uses a custom DNS resolver so that DNS calls can be epolled too.
+- Uses a custom DNS resolver so that DNS calls can be epolled too.
+- No 3rd party dependance or library used.
+- valgrind tested : no memory leak or out of bound memory touch.
+- No GC.
+Manual memory management.

 # Installation
 ```